-The olecranon process the the large bony prominence at the back of the elbow on the ulna forearm bone.
+The olecranon process the large bony prominence at the back of the elbow on the ulna forearm bone.
 It is usually fractured from a direct impact or fall onto a bent elbow.
+Intense elbow pain, swelling and tenderness at the back of the elbow are common symptoms of this injury.
+Read more on the treatment of Olecranon fracture.

 Sudden intense pain at the back of the elbow will be felt at the time of injury.
 The patient will in most cases be unable to straighten the elbow.
 Rapid swelling and bruising may start to appear.
 Trying to move the elbow will be painful and the back of the elbow will be very tender to touch.